 Once you got the package, just right-click on it and go file ‘Properties’, then enable “Allow executing file as program” under Permissions tab.
 Finally, right-click and select “Run” to launch the painter.

-Krita is also available as Snap and Flatpak packages, though they are both NOT updated to v5.2.0 at the moment of writing.
+Krita is also available as Snap (can be installed from Ubuntu Software or App Center) and Flatpak packages, though they both run in sandbox environment.

-For users hate running apps in sandbox, I’ve uploaded the package into this unofficial PPA for Ubuntu 22.04 (arm64 also supported), Ubuntu 24.04, and Ubuntu 23.10.
+For users who prefer the native .deb package format, I’ve uploaded the package into this unofficial PPA for Ubuntu 22.04, Ubuntu 24.04, and Ubuntu 25.04 on modern Intel/AMD, and ARM devices.

 1. First, press Ctrl+Alt+T on keyboard to open a terminal window.
 When it opens, run command to add the PPA: